Premier League disqualifies Abramovich from running Chelsea

 AP Global Soccer Writer

-The Premier League on Saturday disqualified Roman Abramovich from running Chelsea after the club owner was sanctioned by the British government over Russia’s war on Ukraine.
+The Premier League banned Roman Abramovich from running Chelsea on Saturday after the club owner was sanctioned by the British government over Russia’s war on Ukraine.

-The announcement that Abramovich had been disqualified from being a club director was made by the league’s board.
+The league board’s decision to disqualify the Russian oligarch from being a director ends his 19 years in control of the west London club but does not directly impact the players.

-“The board’s decision does not impact on the club’s ability to train and play its fixtures, as set out under the terms of a licence issued by the Government which expires on 31 May 2022,” the league said.
+“The board’s decision does not impact on the club’s ability to train and play its fixtures,” the Premier League said in a statement.

+The team is able to continue operating under a license issued by the British government when it froze Abramovich’s assets on Thursday while imposing sanctions against him over ties to Russian President Vladimir Putin, including restrictions on spending.
+Chelsea had company credit cards from Barclaycard frozen as a result of the sanctions.

+Bowing to pressure against his ongoing ownership, Abramovich had already announced last week before being sanctioned that he would put Chelsea up for sale.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports